 The cilantro in this recipe lightens the taste and for those who find parsley too strong, this recipe is perfect for you.

 Chimichurri is my favorite because it adds instant wow factor to any weeknight dinner.
-For example, no more plain grilled chicken or unseasoned steak for dinner with this sauce!
+For example, simple grilled chicken or stovetop steak are perfect with this sauce!

 Why my chimichurri sauce is bitter?